minprog/prog-project/info/30 Requirements.md

 ### Data visualizations

-- You are invited to work on a data set of your choosing, as long as it allows a visualization of sufficient complexity to be created (pending approval of the course's instructor).
+- You are invited to work on a data set of your choosing, as long as it allows a visualization of sufficient complexity to be created (pending approval by the course's instructor).

 - The product embodies good visualization practices.